 The newly-launched Think.Check.Submit site offers an excellent checklist designed to help you avoid predatory publishers.
 Here are a few additional questions to consider:

 - Did the journal contact you first?

 - Predatory journals send mass emails to potential authors.

 - Is this the journal it claims to be?

-- Even if the title seems familiar, beware of copycat journals - predatory journals with titles that are very similar to high quality journals, like this example.
+- Even if the title seems familiar, beware of copycat journals - predatory journals with titles that are very similar to high quality journals

 - Does the journal request you send money to publish your article?

 - This is not an uncommon practice for legitimate, high quality OA journals that will be included in the Directory of Open Access Journals (DOAJ).